JasmeetSinghBali/Full_Stack_Projects/VAB-DVApp/client/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-> ## Scripts for alan ai dated 1 7 2021
+> ## Scripts for alan ai dated 2 7 2021

 intent('What does this app do?','What is this app about?','What is this?','Summary?','Brief?',
-      reply('VAB-DV App, is a Voice Controlled Based Data Visualization App developed by Jasmeet Bali in the year 2021.')
+      reply('VCB-DV App, is a Voice Controlled Based Data Visualization App developed by Jasmeet Bali in the year 2021 that can give finance related insights and information')
       );
 intent('Hi','Hello','Anyone their',
       reply('(Welcome|greetings|hello),this is a Data Visualization App.
 I am Alan your voice assistant for today,please let me know if i can be helpfull.'));